bibiyo21/React-Boilerplate/README.md

 # Simple React Boilerplate
 ###### Created by Ibrahem Sotejo
+##### A simple React boilerplate using Webpack to jumpstart your React Development

-Run this every time to freshly installed node modaules
+Run this every time to freshly installed node modules

 ```
 npm run install-modules